Accused Of Running Over Someone And Leaving?

 Felony FSRA Cases

 A hit-and-run causing serious injury or death is a third-degree felony.
 It’s punishable by two to 10 years TDCJ and fine up to $10,000.
 If you failed to stop and render aid, and the person died, you could be charged with a second-degree felony.
 Second-degree felony offenses are punishable by a two to 20 years’ prison sentence and a maximum fine of $10,000.

 Accused Of A Hit-And-Run In Houston?
 Secure Legal Representation Immediately

 You can trust Texas criminal law attorney Paul Morgan to be straight with you, guide you through a complex process, and possibly help you avoid a criminal conviction.

-All consultations are 100% confidential, protected by law, and our initial meeting is free.
+All consultations are 100% confidential, protected by law.